YasmineSerghini/2023ss_do_ys/coursework.md

 #### Generosity:

 Pay above market to attract the team they need, thrive as individuals, and avoid exceptions and inequity resulting from negotiation.

 ---

+### The Buffer Salary calculator

+The company built a salary calculator so that anyone can see what they would make at Buffer.
+They hope this information can also help others determine fair and competitive salaries across various roles and locations.

+---